maiza989/ColdPotatoes_CP4/README.md

 11/08/21 - Maitham - Worked on figuring out the symbol table/hashmap,but no look - 2 hours

 11/15/21 - Maitham - Worked on the kcc file that kicks of the compiler.
 Also added some comments - 3 hours

+11/15/21 - Maitham - Adding some extra test for the compiler ( hope they work ) - 1 hour